 About the College

 The University of Maine College of Education and Human Development is divided into three schools, which work together to fulfill our mission to be a leader in Maine and nationwide through research, innovation, collaboration and engagement.
 The majority of our teacher education programs are housed in the School of Learning and Teaching.
-The School of Educational Leaders, Higher Education and Human Development offers programs that cover the entire lifespan, including the undergraduate child development and family relations major, and graduate programs in educational leadership and higher education.
+The School of Educational Leadership, Higher Education and Human Development offers programs that cover the entire lifespan, including the undergraduate child development and family relations major, and graduate programs in educational leadership and higher education.
 The School of Kinesiology, Physical Education and Athletic Training provides students with exceptional opportunities to train at Maine’s only NCAA Division I school, as well as to learn in the state’s best classroom—the great outdoors.
 To learn more about one of our schools, click one of the links below.

 - School of Learning and Teaching